 Look up recipes like cookies, muffins, pizza crust, pasta and other staples in the standard American diet and you are likely going to run into a lot of recipes that require the use of all-purpose flour, wheat flour, or something similar.
 In an effort to make the recipe paleo-friendly, substitutions must be made.
 However, not all ingredients are compatible with one another, and simply replacing one for another doesn’t always work.
 So, we’ve put together this short list of commonly used paleo flour substitutes for you to be guided by:

-1. Almond Flour – Almond flour is one of the most popular paleo flour substitutes because it can be measured 1:1 when used as a substitute for wheat flour.
+Almond flour is one of the most popular paleo flour substitutes because it can be measured 1:1 when used as a substitute for wheat flour.
 However, finding very finely milled almond flour can be challenging, as brands tend to mislabel almond meal as almond flour.
-The JK Gourmet brand and the Honeyville Farms brand are close to ideal, so try to find these or something similar when using recipes that call for wheat flour.

 Almond flour works great when baking denser baked goods such as cookies, muffins, or coarse cakes.